idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/nonlin_parameter_study.md

 # Parameter Study on a Highly Nonlinear Problem

-This example showcases a parameter study on another diffusion-based problem and assumes that the reader has already visited [examples/parameter_study.md] and is familiar with the fundamental blocks used in master input files.
+This example assumes that the reader has already visited the example in [examples/parameter_study.md] and is familiar with the fundamental blocks used in master input files.
-In this example, the effect of varying the distribution of the uncertain parameters on the distribution of the Quantities of Interest (QoIs) is analyzed as well.
+In this example, the effect of varying the distribution of the uncertain parameters on the distribution of the Quantities of Interest (QoIs) is showcased as well.

 ## Problem Description